WebDev-ShakoHS/WebDev/Version5.0/README.txt

 Version 5.0

-This assingment is all about organizing your information into tables, adding an image to reflect the data, and finally how to use CSS to style specfic information on your webpage.
+This assingment is all about using JavaScript to program some dynamic events and "games" to your website.

-Complete Activities 1.3 and 1.3b and send a pull request.
+Complete Activities 2.1 and 2.2 and send a pull request.